St Nicholas Priory

 Group tours and school visits can be booked throughout the year.

-The Priory is always closed on Bank Holidays.
+The Priory is always closed on Bank Holidays and sometimes closed for special events.
+Please check before travelling.

 See Visitor information for further information and entry prices.